tests-always-included/node-chain-middleware/README.md

 This module combines multiple middlewares together and "chains" them into a single function.
 Unlike normal middleware additions, you are able to merge arrays of middleware and even nested arrays of middleware.
 They all act as expected.

-This module is currently in use for [Restify] and should work for [Express] and similar servers using the same pattern for middleware.
+This module is currently in use for [Restiq] and [Restify] and should work for [Express] and similar servers using the same pattern for middleware.

 How to Use